learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-05.md

 }
 ```

-If the screen wasn't focused, but is going to be foucsed on next frame, we call `refetch`and fire the list query again.
+If the screen wasn't focused, but is going to be focused on next frame, we call `refetch` and fire the list query again.

-Please open your project in the XDE and check that the adding a pokemon update the query.
+Open your project in the XDE and check that this works by adding a pokemon that should result in refetching the query.

 ## Recap